 What is No-Till Gardening or Farming (aka No-Dig): Benefits Explained

-Last Updated on August 10, 2023
+Last Updated on September 5, 2024

-Have you heard the term ‘no-till’ gardening or farming, but aren’t quite sure what it’s all about?
+Have you heard the term no-till gardening or farming, but aren’t quite sure what it’s all about?
 Then you’ve come to the right place.
 This article will dig (or… not dig?) into the concept of no-till gardening, including what it is, how to do it, and what stellar benefits it brings to soil and plant health – and your back!
-We’ll cover some frequently asked questions along with examples of when tilling may or may not be for the best.
-After reading this, you’ll have a better understanding of why the simple and natural practice of not tilling soil is swiftly gaining popularity in the garden and farming community.
-It is what we mostly follow here on this homestead.

 What is No-Till Gardening (or No-Till Farming)?

-No-till gardening, also known as ‘no-dig’ gardening, is the practice of avoiding the intentional disruption of soil.
+No-till gardening, also known as no-dig gardening, is the practice of avoiding the intentional disruption of soil.
 Rather than using plows, spades, hoes, or other tools to routinely “turn over” soil, it is more or less left alone.
 Additionally, many no-till gardeners choose to leave the roots of spent plants in place.
 At the end of the growing season, we cut plants out at the soil line (or just below the soil) with pruners or a small hand saw – rather than yanking out the entire plant and root system.

 In the no-till world, instead of mixing amendments deep into the soil, slow-release organic fertilizers, compost, and/or mulch materials are added to the top of the soil on occasion.
 Those things, along with the left-behind plant roots, slowly break down to rejuvenate the soil and provide food for new plants.
 Think about a wild, natural environment like a meadow or forest floor.
 Is it ever tilled?
 Nope!
 Instead, plant material rises and falls in place, providing a cycle of mulch, nutrients, and biomass.